Ausmusic T-Shirt Day

-Support Act has just employed a First Nations Community Engagement / Social Worker, whose role is to ensure that more First Nations artists, crew and music workers access our services.
+Support Act's First Nations Community Engagement & Social Worker ensures that more First Nations artists, artist managers, crew and music workers access our services.
 The First Nations Dedicated Support Line helps to foster a feeling of cultural safety as it is staffed by First Nations psychologists and other clinicians with cultural awareness training.

 Support Act Prevention, Education and Training (PET) programs

 In order to address the disproportionate levels of mental ill-health in the music and arts industry, Support Act is developing or supporting a range of PET programs to reinforce positive mental health and wellbeing messages and engender a sense of community and resilience among the industry.
 These include: